CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

                triggered=self.stop_pomodoro_timer,
            )

-When creating actions, we use the ``triggered`` parameter to set the callback function to run when the action is interacted with, in this case when the corresponding toolbar buttons are clicked.
+We use the ``triggered`` parameter of ``create_action()`` to set the callback function that will be executed when the action is interacted with—in this case, when the corresponding toolbar buttons are clicked.

 Third, we create a menu for our actions, and add them to it: